 - Does it have a consistent and unique tone of voice?

 Your company may already have a tone of voice - that might be a formal document or (less ideal) it might just be assumed by people.
 If you don’t already have one, it’s worth nailing one down.
 Your brand tone of voice influences all aspects of your communication, and a unique one can distinguish you from competitors.
 Having a tone of voice also makes copywriting easier.
 If there is already an agreed-upon set of writing rules, you simply have to stay within that framework when writing new copy.
 This, in turn, makes it easier to outsource work and integrate new hires.

 No pressure, but you’ve got to grab your reader’s attention almost immediately, or they will probably stop reading.
 But that’s far easier said than done.
 So how do you do it?
 Well, let’s brainstorm a few ideas.
-You could try including an attention-grabbing statistic in there:
+Firstly, you could try including an attention-grabbing statistic in there:

 ‘Our wooden flooring is recommended by 95% of our customers.’

 Or maybe something unexpected:

 Maybe even your key messages:

 ‘Real wood.
 No maintenance.
 Sustainably sourced.
 Who else can say that?’